MrChillStorm/field-mantle/README.md

    5. Allow to cool and solidify before storage.

 > **Cleanup Note:**
 The wax blend hardens into a tough, almost rock-like finish that clings stubbornly to cookware and tools.
 Because of this, cleanup can be challenging and requires some elbow grease.
+It's highly recommended to use dedicated equipment—such as a double boiler for melting and separate stirring utensils—to avoid cross-contamination.
+>
-It’s highly recommended to use dedicated equipment—such as a double boiler for melting and separate stirring utensils—to avoid cross-contamination.
-Pouring into flexible silicone molds helps prevent stuck residue.
-For cleanup, a stainless steel scourer is your best ally and will remove most buildup, though some wax remnants may persist despite your efforts.
-Patience and persistence are key—the very durability that makes this wax excellent for field use also makes cleanup a test of resolve.
+> Pouring into flexible silicone molds helps prevent stuck residue.
+For cleanup, a stainless steel scourer is your best ally and will remove most buildup.
+However, some wax remnants may persist despite your efforts—the very durability that makes this wax excellent for field use also makes cleanup a test of resolve.

 ![Equipment for making a wax batch: silicone muffin mold, double boiler, and chopstick stirrer](https://i.imgur.com/nrsUEDF.jpeg)